 Pulling back the curtain on its AI effort, Apple appears to be behind.

-Usage of Apple’s voice assistant Siri dropped last year, according to third-party data source Verto Analytics, whereas usage of Amazon’s Alexa grew.
+Usage of Apple’s voice assistant Siri dropped in 2016, according to third-party data source Verto Analytics, whereas usage of Amazon’s Alexa grew.

 More broadly, Apple seems to be consciously skirting the conventional wisdom on data and AI.
 For many companies today, every user interaction is thrown into cloud-based machine learning models to help tune products, such as for tagging photos in a photo app.
 Google Photos is considered to be a prime consumer-facing example of this.